Table of Contents

 Step 4 – Glaze and Serve

-While the rolls bake, whisk together the powdered sugar, milk, and vanilla.
+While rolls are baking, whisk powdered sugar, milk, and vanilla in a small bowl until smooth.

 Drizzle glaze over warm rolls.